Fikry Cassidy: Career

 On 23 November 2021, Fikry became the chief of the ministry of transportation's international partnership and institutional facilitation center.
 He also became the president commissioner of the state-owned dredging company on 1 August 2024.
 During his tenure, Fikry was entrusted to represent the government and the ministry of transport in a number of transport-related international summits and meeting, including as chair of the 42nd ASEAN Transport Facilitation Working Group, delegate to the working group's 43rd session, and the 22nd ASEAN-JAPAN Senior Transport Official Meeting.

 Fikry Cassidy at his credential presentation.

 In August 2024, President Joko Widodo nominated Fikry as Indonesia's ambassador to Venezuela, with concurrent accreditation to Dominica, Grenada, Saint Lucia, Saint Vincent and the Grenadines, and Trinidad and Tobago.
 He passed a fit and proper test held by the House of Representative's first commission in September that year and was installed by President Prabowo Subianto on 24 March 2025.
 Fikry arrived at the Simón Bolívar International Airport on 7 July and was received by the deputy minister for Asia, Middle East, and Oceania Tatiana Pugh Moreno, and he assumed duties from the embassy's chargé d'affaires ad interim on the same day.
-He presented his credentials to the President of Venezuela Nicolás Maduro on 30 July.
+He presented his credentials to the President of Venezuela Nicolás Maduro on 30 July 2025, Governor-General of Saint Vincent and the Grenadines Susan Dougan on 5 November 2025, President of Dominica Sylvanie Burton on 10 November 2025, Governor-General of Grenada Cécile La Grenade on 21 April 2026, and President of Trinidad and Tobago Christine Kangaloo on 28 May 2026.